lucasnfe/generative-design/README.md

 ## Examples

-This is a handson course, so we implement in class all the covered generative methods with simple applications.
+This is a hands-on course, so we implement in class all the covered generative methods with simple applications.
 In this repository, you can find all the examples implemented in the *Summer 19*  version of this course:

 - L01 - Introduction [[Slides]](https://docs.google.com/presentation/d/1ZaPR8NiZbaCHuKccnK0puyMztqJQXDuntZ_AUweYi8A/edit?usp=sharing)